Unleash/unleash/website/docs/how-to/how-to-add-strategy-constraints.md

 :::info Availability

-Strategy constraints are available to Unleash Pro and Enterprise users.
+Before Unleash 4.16, strategy constraints were only available to Unleash Pro and Enterprise users.
+From 4.16 onwards, they're **available to everyone**.

 :::